 Of course, you don’t need a folding kayak to want the convenience of a paddle that breaks down into four pieces.
 You can easily throw your paddle in your bag and snap it together once you get to the water, no matter what type of kayak you’re in.

-The lightweight fiberglass shaft and durable ABS plastic blades make this paddle perfect for recreational kayakers.
+The lightweight fiberglass shaft and durable ABS plastic blades make this paddle perfect for recreational kayakers or those looking to incorporate kayaking into their workout routines.

 Best Fishing Kayak Paddle: Werner Shuna Hooked